 Passengers sue after off-duty pilot’s alleged attempt to shut down engine during flight

-The lawsuit alleges that the airline did not properly follow its policy by allowing to fly in the cockpit’s jump seat, despite him admitting that he was not right of mind.
+The lawsuit alleges that the airline did not properly follow its policy by allowing Joseph Emerson to fly in the cockpit’s jump seat, despite him admitting that he was not right of mind.

 The suit’s three plaintiffs said they suffered emotional distress from the incident.